trislaz/Democratizing_WSI/README.md

 It stores the extracted tiles and thumbnail under `./tmp`.
 Have a look at it!

-Note: this test ran successfully using the exact environment described in ./tested_env.txt.
+Note: this test ran successfully in 13.3 sec on CPU using the exact environment described in ./tested_env.txt.

 # Installation